-Far-right group's ship held in Cyprus, Sri Lankans on board ask for asylum
+Far-right group's ship briefly held in Cyprus, Sri Lankans on board seek asylum

 3 Min Read

-ATHENS (Reuters) - A ship an anti-migrant group planned to use as part of its campaign to protect Europe's shores from mass migration has been detained in Cyprus while the status of a group of Sri Lankans on board is being investigated.
+ATHENS (Reuters) - A ship an anti-migrant group planned to use as part of its campaign to protect Europe from mass migration was detained in Cyprus and then turned away with its crew, after discrepancies emerged in the status of a group of Sri Lankans on board.

 Members of the Identarian movement, which says it wants to protect Europe's identity from mass immigration, last week said they had chartered the C-Star which would set sail towards the Libyan coast to monitor humanitarian operations there.

-But the vessel was impounded en route to Italy in Cyprus, because of conflicting accounts of whether the Sri Lankans were trainees or migrants, several Turkish Cypriot sources said.
+But the vessel was impounded en route to Italy in Cyprus, because of conflicting accounts of whether Sri Lankans were trainees or migrants, several Turkish Cypriot sources said.

+Its crew was later deported on board the vessel, Turkish Cypriot human rights activist Murat Kanatli said.
+Turkish Cypriot authorities were not immediately available for comment.

 Five Sri Lankans on board have since sought asylum, human rights activists said.
+They were granted a 10-day visa, Kanatli added.

 At the port of Famagusta, Turkish Cypriot authorities were told that the 20 Sri Lankans had ended their training period and would be returning to Sri Lanka via Ercan airport in northern Cyprus.